 At Signum University, we work hard to keep our tuition as low as possible, but we understand that many people can still benefit from further financial assistance.

 Work-study students receive tuition remission for one course per term in exchange for a total of forty hours of work over the course of the semester.
-Please note that students new to our M.A. program must complete the application and be accepted for admission to the program before enrolling in courses for credit.
+Please note that students new to our Graduate Program must complete the application and be accepted for admission to the program before enrolling in courses for credit.
 People who are not interested in taking our courses for credit are welcome to apply their tuition remission towards auditing a course.

-If you are accepted as a work-study student, you will be placed in one or more of our staff teams based on your skills, interests, and experience and are matched with a coach or mentor who will be responsible for supporting and overseeing their work.
+If you are accepted as a work-study student, you will be placed in one or more of our staff teams based on your skills, interests, and experience and are matched with a coach or mentor who will be responsible for supporting and overseeing your work.
 If you complete your work for the term satisfactorily and would like to continue in the program for future terms, you will be welcome to do so.